Schecher1/Encrypted-Notebook-MySqlData/README.md

 ### Database-NotesFrom:
--The "NULL" means that the notebook is empty                                                                                          <br />
+-The "NULL" means that the notebook is empty                                                                                          <br/>
 ![Database-NotesFrom](IMAGES/Version%201.0.0.0/DB-Table-NotesFrom.PNG)